Lloople/bot-mr-dear/README.md

 This bot is currently functional at [MrDear_bot](http://t.me/MrDear_bot) on Telegram, so you don't have to do anything to get up and running.

-However, there's a chance you want to host it yourself to ensure your token is not stored in someone else's database.
+However, there's a chance you want to host it yourself.
 If that's your case, just follow the few steps described below.

 ```
 composer install